yanfang-research/Digital-PD-L1-Scoring/README.md

-# Digital PD-L1 Scoring in DLBCL
+# 🧙Digital PD-L1 Scoring in DLBCL

-🧙 This repository provides the official implementation of paper titled "Artificial Intelligence-based Assessment of PD-L1 Expression in Diffuse Large B Cell Lymphoma".
+This repository provides the official implementation of paper titled "Artificial Intelligence-based Assessment of PD-L1 Expression in Diffuse Large B Cell Lymphoma".
 Paper is coming soon!

 <!-- Insert the project banner here -->
 <div align="center">